Description

 None encountered.

-(No official environmental web page.
+(No official project environmental web page.
 Company web site is www.waveswell.com).

 Baseline Assessment: Wave Swell Energy King Island Project